Null hypersurfaces and trapping horizons: Introduction

 Galileo's principle according to which all bodies fall equally fast is the equivalent to the Newtonian principle saying that the initial mass (the $m$ in the fundamental Newton formula $F=ma$) and the passive gravitational mass (the mass acted on by a gravitational field) are equal for a given body \cite{DP}.
-Hence for this two theories, gravity is a field present always in the universe which affects all bodies.
-In general relativity, gravitational field is the manifestation of the curvature of the spacetime which is the consequence of the presence of the matter and no notion of intense gravitational field can be attached to one single spacetime point: a local notion becomes necessary.
-A normal bundle of a spacelike codimension-two submanifold $S$ can be spanned by two future-directed null vector fields, say $k$ and $\ell$.
+Hence for these two theories, gravity is a field present in the universe and which affects all bodies.
+In general relativity, the gravitational field is the manifestation of the curvature of the spacetime which is the consequence of the presence of the matter and no notion of an intense gravitational field can be attached to one single spacetime point: a local notion becomes necessary.
+A normal bundle of a spacelike surface $S$ can be spanned by two future-directed null vector fields, say $k$ and $\ell$.
 (We set $\ell$ to be in the outgoing direction.)
-Since trajectories of light are null geodesics, $S$ can be taken as initial event for sending two pulses of light: one towards one side of the surface (say inwards) and another towards the other side (say outwards).
-When the gravitational field is weak, the pulse of light sent outwards will increase its area, while the pulse of light sent inwards will have decreasing area.
-If the gravitational field near the submanifold is intense and directed inwards, it is possible that the outward light geodesics may bend inwards sufficiently so that the area of the light fronts decreases.
-This geometric fact may be taken as indicator of the presence of strong gravitational field.
-Spacelike codimension-two submanifolds where this behaviour occurs are called trapped submanifolds and the ones with a behavior borderline between the "normal" situation and the strong gravitational field situation are called marginally trapped. \cite[For more physical comment on (marginally) trapped submanifolds.]{Ja, LMW, Ja2, GJ, Gou}
+Since trajectories of light are null geodesics, $S$ can be taken as an initial event for sending two pulses of light: one toward one side of the surface (say inward) and the other toward the other side (say outward).
+When the gravitational field is weak, the pulse of light sent outward will increase its area, while the pulse of light sent inward will have decreasing area.
+If the gravitational field near the surface is intense and directed inward, it is possible that the outward light geodesics may bend inward sufficiently so that the area of the light fronts decreases.
+This geometric fact is taken as an indicator of the presence of a strong gravitational field.
+Spacelike surfaces where this behaviour occurs are called trapped surfaces and the ones with a behaviour borderline between the "normal" situation and the strong gravitational field situation are called marginally trapped. \cite[For more physical comment on (marginally) trapped surfaces.]{Ja, LMW, Ja2, GJ, Gou}.

 Let $x:S\to(\Bm,\bg)$ be a spacelike codimension two submanifold of an $(n+2)-$dimensional space-time $\Bm$.
 Then there exist two future directed null vector field $k$ and $\ell$ spanning the normal bundle $TS^\perp$ and normalized as $\bg(k,\ell)=-1$.
 The expansions of $S$ with respect to $k$ and $\ell$ are respectively defined as the traces $\theta^{(k)}$ and $\theta^{(\ell)}$ of $\bnab k$ and $\bnab\ell$ with respect to the induced metric $x^*\bg$, being $\bnab$ the Levi-Civita connexion of $\bg$. the submanifold $S$ is called a trapped submanifold when the expansions $\theta^{(k)}$ and $\theta^{(\ell)}$ have different signs, and is called marginally outer trapped submanifold when at least one of these expansions vanishes.